-Energy Pack Base Cap Pack CPE330 power-up response Not present Not present Detects missing ACC402 and boots up immediately (removed or (removed or but does not use any stored memory when resuming failed) failed) operations.
+Energy Pack Cap Pack CDE220 nower up response Base Сар Раск CPE330 power-up response Not present Not present Detects missing ACC402 and boots up immediately but (removed or (removed or does not use any stored memory when resuming failed) failed) operations.
 Issues fail battery fault.
-Not procent Present Detects missing ACC402 and boots up immediately Not present (good cap but does not use any stored memory when resuming (bad base) pack) operations.
+Not procent Present Detects missing ACC402 and boots up immediately but Not present (bad base) (good cap pack) does not use any stored memory when resuming operations.
 Issues fail battery fault.
-Present (good base) Not present (removed or failed) When the CPU does not see a fully charged status within 90 seconds, it does not use any stored memory when resuming operations.
+Present Not present When the CPU does not see a fully charged status within (removed or 90 seconds, it does not use any stored memory when (good base) failed) resuming operations.
 Issues fail battery fault.
-Present (good base) Present (good cap pack) The CPU will wait for fully charged status within timeout period and then resume operation using the contents of memory retained at the previous loss of power event Present (suspicious) Present (suspicious) If the CPU does not see a fully charged status within 90 seconds, it does not use any stored memory when resuming operations.
+The CPU will wait for a fully charged status within the Present Present timeout period and then resume operation using the (good base) (good cap pack) contents of memory retained at the previous loss of power event.
+Dysaant Duagant If the CPU does not see a fully charged status within 90 Present Present seconds, it does not use any stored memory when (suspicious) (s (suspicious) resuming operations.
 Issues fail battery fault.

-4.10.3.3.4 CPE400/CPL410/ACC403 Status Detection & Fault Reporting
+CPE400/CPL410/ACC403 Status Detection & Fault Reporting